SGT James Lionel Myers (WWII)

 The 508th was responsible for the Southwest portion of the 82d Airborne Division sector in Normandy.Their primary targets were bridges over the Douve River, located at Brienville and Beuzeville-la-Bastille.
 Clouds and heavy anti-aircraft fire caused the formations to break up and many of the planes to stray off course.
 The confusion was also compounded by the Wehrmarcht's presence in the scheduled drop zones.
 This prevented the pathfinders from marking them and consequently delayed many pilots from flashing the jump lights until they had overshot the drop zones as they frantically searched for the markers.
 Consequently, both the 507th and 508th troopers were widely scattered over the Normandy countryside." (full account can be found here)

 James was killed in action on June 8, 1944.
-His hospital admission card only reads that he was killed in the line of duty.
+His hospital admission card and Individual Deceased Personnel File (IDPF) only say that he was killed in the line of duty.

 Sources and More Information: